[NOTE: please read the second and third paragraphs from this post before continuing. Important–don’t skip reading them!]

 Autistics are vulnerable, but narcs prey on vulnerability.
 If my mother and siblings had truly loved and cared about me, as was so dubiously claimed by her and my sister J., they would have appreciated my ‘autistic’ challenges (assuming that was the true nature of my childhood problems), and they would have been patient with me.
 The opposite was true: often they would blow up at me over the most trivial things.

 Instead of telling my brothers R. and F. and my sister J. to be patient with me, and to be understanding of how hard it is for an ‘autistic’ to relate to the world, Mom rationalized their abusive treatment of me, explaining (if not through shouting, through condescension) that I was such a ‘frustrating’ person that they ‘couldn’t help’ losing their temper with me so often.
+This was not merely “imperfect” parenting: at the very least, it was irresponsible parenting on a massive scale; at the most, it was emotional abuse.

 IV: Rationalizing Irrational Behaviour